shanaider/docker-registry-mirror/README.md

 # Docker Registry Mirror Helm Chart

-This directory contains a Kubernetes chart to deploy a private Docker Registry Mirror that will run the registry as a pull through cache and cache the request to Docker hub.
+This directory contains a Kubernetes chart to deploy a private Docker Registry Mirror that will run the registry as a "pull through cache" and cache the requests to Docker hub.
+Please note, you cannot push to the docker registry when it works under "pull through cache" mode.

 Since November 20, 2020, [Anonymous and Free Docker Hub users are limited to 100 and 200 container image pull requests per six hours](https://www.docker.com/increase-rate-limits).
 To mitigate the impact of this limit, this Helm chart allows you to deploy a Docker Registry as registry mirror that can be used to cache pull request to docker hub.

 Forked from https://github.com/twuni/docker-registry.helm

+This Helm chart uses official Docker Registry image: https://hub.docker.com/_/registry/

 ## Prerequisites Details